candrasc/Spotify_Artist_Recommender/README.md

 ---
 ## Summary

-In this project, I use the Spotipy API to collect songs and their features.
+In this project, I use the Spotipy API to access Sportify's developer web endpoints to collect songs and their features.
 I have gathered both my streaming history as well as 5000 songs from a large Spotify playlist (https://spotipy.readthedocs.io/en/2.16.0/)

 I then take all of the artists (1700+) in these playlists and pulled their top 10 songs.
 I retrieve the features for all of these songs and then find the mean of features for each artists.